oVirt/ovirt-site/source/infra/domaininfrastructure.html.md

 5. Easily adding new LDAP provider types
 6. Easily adding new query types

-This infrastructure is in the package: org.nogah.bll.adbroker, and it consists of the following main components:
+This infrastructure is in the package: org.ovirt.engine.core.bll.adbroker, and it consists of the following main components:

 1. Domain - Entity that represents domain related properties:
     -   name // domain name